 First, to build a website you need to have an understanding of who is it for, what features are required and what are your client’s expectations.
 Don’t have a client yet?
 Perfect!
 You don’t want your first website, which is going to be a disaster anyway, affect your confidence.
 Start small.
 Does your mum have a hobby?
 That’s how I started.
 I had built a website where she could showcase her cat sweaters.
 I was not ready for e-Commerce yet to sell them to other animal lovers, but I could start with a nice portfolio showcasing her creations (and my basic WordPress web designer skills).

 So, whether it’s your mum or a neighbour sit down with them and ask all the questions that you think will be important to build a website.
 I would discourage you from skipping this step and interviewing yourself.
 There are certain things you can learn only when you’re surprised.
-Therefore, an interaction with somebody else is the best way to do it.
+Therefore, interaction with somebody else is the best way to do it.
 And the good news is that from the very start you can build your first website for free.
 There is minimal financial risk involved in investing in developing your web design skills, especially at the beginning.

 The Importance of a Questionnaire